-A revised Maximum Permissible Concentration, MPC, of 0.3 pCi/m3 for individuals was used in these determinations.
+A revised Maximum Permissible Concentration, MPC, of 0.3 pCi/m for individuals was used in these determinations.
 The estimates apply to large area contamination.
 Levels several times larger could be permitted for localized deposition.

-The Task Group recognizes that the islands of Enewetak Atoll are small and that the areas of highest 239Pu in soil on these islands are smaller still.
+The Task Group recognizes that the islands of Enewetak Atoll are small and that the areas of highest Pu in soil on these islands are smaller still.
 On the other hand the people live close to the soil.
-It is also recognized that experts are not in agreement as to the critical organ for inhaled plutomium, whether to use an average dose for this organ, or the model to be used to predict dose.
-It is the view of the Task Group that available biological and environmental information is not adequate to establish general guidance for cleanup of plutonium contaminated soil.
-However, guidance for a particular set of circumstances or conditions can be developed on a case-by-case basis using conservative assumptions and safety factor.
-The following guidance is recommended only for use in making decisions concerning plutonium cleanup operations on islands of Enewetak Atoll:
+It is also recognized that experts are not in agreement as to the critical organ for inhaled plutonium, whether to use an average dose for this organ, or the model to be used to predict dose.
+In the interest of seeking a conservative yet\flexible approach to considerations of criteria to treat the problem.